alexalexyang/supermeowkat/README.md

 # Upcoming features

-- Add lazy loading
 - Fix artwork portion of exhibition artwork pages
-- Handle images for SEO, ie, for social media posts, [link](https://github.com/gatsbyjs/gatsby/issues/13359)
+- Handle images for SEO, ie, for social media posts, using publicURL [link](https://github.com/gatsbyjs/gatsby/issues/13359)
 - Finally add /blog and /exhibition path prefixes?
 [Configuring pages with matchPath](https://www.gatsbyjs.org/docs/client-only-routes-and-user-authentication/#configuring-pages-with-matchpath)
 - Add config file to turn on things like about and contact page, and also mailchimp
 - Search function for content on site